 Trade association Is your position on climate change consistent with theirs?
 Please explain the trade association's position How have you, or are you attempting to, influence the position?
 EICC Consistent The Electronic Industry Citizenship Coalition (EICC) is a nonprofit coalition of leading electronics companies dedicated to supply chain responsibility.
-In February of 2015 EICC partnered with CDP to help expand greenhouse gas (GHG) reporting and reductions in the electronics supply chain.
+In 2015 EICC partnered with CDP to help expand greenhouse gas (GHG) reporting and reductions in the electronics supply chain.
 The EICC is collaborating with CDP to encourage electronics companies to disclose through CDP's supply chain program.
-Kathleen A. Shaver, Supply Chain Value Protection, Cisco is the current EICC Board Chair.
+In 2016 Kathleen A. Shaver, Director of Supply Chain Value Protection for Cisco was the EICC Board Chair.
 Cisco has been asking its supply chain partners to participate in the CDP supply chain initiative for the last several years.